AkbarBunyad/EACOP_Path/README.md

 # EACOP_Path
 Starting with background info:
 The East African Crude Oil Pipeline (EACOP), also known as the Uganda-Tanzania Crude Oil Pipeline (UTCOP) is under construction and intended to transport crude oil from Uganda's oil fields to the Port of Tanga, Tanzania on the Indian Ocean.
-Once completed the pipeline will be the longest heated crude oil pieline in the world
+Once completed the pipeline will be the longest heated crude oil pieline in the world \n

 As a part of the semester project, we were tasked that as if each of us is an engineer in the process engineering team dealing with pipeline design, where I and my teammate was the one being responsible for establishing optimum route by taking into following points:
 • To minimise the economic costs and environmental damage, the length of the pipeline has to be